arielherself/espresso/README.raw.md

 The two road bridges into <strong>Kherson</strong>, a city in southern <strong>Ukraine </strong>occupied by Russian forces, are out of use for military supplies, according to British intelligence.
 Ukraine has for weeks hinted that a counter-attack is imminent, but it faces steep odds to retake the city.
 Russia has been reinforcing defensive positions throughout the south of the country.

 Five <strong>Chinese state-owned firms</strong> will apply to <strong>delist </strong>from the New York Stock Exchange, including China Life Insurance and two energy giants, PetroChina and Sinopec.
 All five failed to meet American auditing standards earlier this year.
 The price of other Chinese stocks listed in America tumbled in response to the news.
-Sino-American tensions are [running high](https://www.economist.com/china/2022/08/11/how-the-crisis-over-taiwan-will-change-us-china-relations) following the visit of Nancy Pelosi, an American politician, [to Taiwan](https://www.economist.com/leaders/2022/08/11/how-to-prevent-a-war-between-america-and-china-over-taiwan).

 <strong><em>Correction:</em></strong><em> our “Fact of the day” on Friday incorrectly attributed an increase in violent crimes involving guns to states in America where right-to-carry laws were struck down.
 The increase was actually in states where the laws were adopted.
 Sorry</em>